-Quarter course (8 weeks) Held either in ST1, ST2, FT1 or FT2.
-Academic assessment is made every quarter.
-Note1: The grades of quarter courses are announced on the day specified in Academic Calender; Announcement of Spring / Fall Semester Grades.
-Note2: Quarter courses are held twice a week and the examination is conducted in the last lecture (the second lecture in the eighth week.)
+Quarter course (8 weeks) Note1: Quarter courses are held twice a week and the examination is conducted in the last lecture (the second lecture in the eighth week.)
+Note2: The grades of quarter courses are announced on the day specified in Academic Calender; Announcement of Spring / Fall Semester Grades.
 Semester course (16 weeks) Held either in the Spring or Fall Semester.
 Academic assessment is made every semester.
 Note: Semester courses are divided into two types: one meets once a week and the other twice a week.
-Full-year course (32 weeks) This course lasts two semesters, the Spring and the Fall, and academic assessment is made at the end of the year.
 Intensive course This course is held intensively for a certain period of time and academic assessment is made at the end of the course.